Leaf-Footed Pine Seed Bugs Identification Guide

 +

-Both are in the genus Leptoglossus and look very similar.
-The western conifer seed bug typically has a more distinct white zigzag line across its wings, while the leaf-footed pine seed bug tends to be darker with a longer outer hind tibial dilation.
+They are close relatives and look very similar.
+The western conifer seed bug usually has a clearer white zigzag line on its wings and lighter coloring.
+The leaf-footed pine seed bug is darker brown with a mostly black belly and uneven hind leg plates.

 With five years of hands-on experience in the pest control industry, George Schulz is a registered technician with the Virginia Pest Management Association and a proud third-generation professional in a family business that's been protecting homes for over 57 years.
 He manages and trains a team of service pros while also leading internal research efforts—recently spearheading a deep-dive review of thousands of documents on pest control materials to hand-pick the most kid and pet friendly, most effective solutions tailored specifically for homes in the DC metro area.